Taiwo Owatemi

-Taiwo Owatemi (born 22 July 1992) is a British politician who has been Member of Parliament (MP) for Coventry North West since 2019.
-A member of the Labour Party, she was Shadow Minister for Women and Equalities from September 2021 to September 2022.
+Taiwo Victoria Owatemi (born 22 July 1992) is a British politician who has been Member of Parliament (MP) for Coventry North West since 2019.
+A member of the Labour Party, she currently holds the position of Junior Lord of the Treasury (Government Whip).

-Early life
+Early and education

 Owatemi grew up in Plumstead, with close links to an extended family via her aunt and cousins in Coventry.
-Her father died when she was six.
+Her father died when she was seven.
 She was brought up with her twin and her elder brother by her mother, a nurse.
+She attended Conway Primary School in Plumstead and subsequently attended The Business Academy Bexley (now Harris Garrard Academy).

+Owatemi holds an integrated Master’s degree in Pharmacy from Medway School of Pharmacy, the University of Kent, and is qualified as a pharmacist.

+Early career

+Whilst at school, Owatemi was selected for a parliamentary internship by the Social Mobility Foundation and gained experience working in the Westminster office of Conservative MP Oliver Letwin.

-Owatemi has a Master's degree from the University of Kent and is qualified as a pharmacist.
-She worked as a pharmacist at a cancer unit in Dartford and Gravesham NHS Trust before she entered Parliament.
+She then qualified as a Pharmacist at St Richard’s Hospital, Chichester.
+She is a registered Pharmacist with the General Pharmaceutical Council.
+She worked as a oncology pharmacist at a cancer unit in Dartford and Gravesham NHS Trust before she entered Parliament.

+From 2016 onwards, Owatemi served in a number of roles in the Young Fabians and published writing on health policy.
+She joined the Labour Party after becoming interested in health inequalities and health policy during her training year at St Richard’s Hospital.